 Establishes the Program’s requirements and the framework and standards for an NPA’s compliance with such requirements.

-Oversees the CNA’s effectiveness in developing and implementing a compliance program.
+Monitors the CNA’s oversight of the NPAs pursuant to the CNA’s required Compliance Program.

+Conducts quality assurance surveillance of the CNA’s required Compliance Program.

-Promotes the NPA’s contract performance quality and the NPA’s provision of job customization, person-centered employment plans, and career advancement programs for participating employees.
+Promotes the NPA’s contract performance quality and the NPA’s provision of job individualizations, person-centered employment plans, and career advancement programs for participating employees.

-Provide oversight to and conduct oversight of NPAs as determined necessary.
+Conducts direct oversight of an NPA as the Commission determines necessary.

 The CNA:

-Establishes and maintains a compliance program for the NPAs they represent in the Program.
+Establishes and maintains a Compliance Program for the NPAs they represent in the Program.

+Establishes a quality assurance system for its Compliance Program.

-Provides data to the Commission as needed to ensure the effective administration of the Program.
+Provides information required by the Commission regarding the CNA’s implementation and results of the Compliance Program.

+Timely completes corrective actions from the Commission designed to address deficiencies in the CNA’s Compliance Program.

 The NPAs:

 Comply with the Program’s requirements.